 “Perhaps you hate a thing and it is good for you, and perhaps you love a thing and it is bad for you.
-And Allah Knows, while you know not.”
+And God Knows, while you know not.”

 5) Learn To Become Emotionally Independent

-Emotional Dependence, on the other hand, means that a person’s happiness, confidence, and sense of fulfillment relies on somebody else.
+Emotional Dependence, on the other hand, means that a person’s happiness, confidence, and sense of fulfillment rely on somebody else.

 If you are emotionally dependent, you are at the mercy of other people’s moods, behaviors, and external circumstances.

 If you blame someone else or the circumstances for your own miserable state, that indicates that you’re being emotionally dependent upon that person and that is a very unstable position to be in.

 Many people fall into the blame-game trap because it is easier to put all responsibility on someone else.

 If we blame someone, there is nothing we have to do.
 All we have to do is to sit and be the victim.
 That doesn’t take any effort, does it?

 But taking charge of our lives takes a lot of courage and a lot of effort.
 It pushes us out of our bubble of learned helplessness.
 That is where freedom and empowerment lie.

 I know in the beginning it’s a bit hard to digest this concept.
 That’s okay, take your time and ponder over it.